Topps: Artwork and photography

-In the absence of full-color action photography, Topps still occasionally used artwork to depict action on a handful of cards.
-Starting in 1960 a few cards showed true game action, but the photographs were either in black-and-white or hand-tinted color; these cards were primarily highlights from the World Series.
+In the absence of full color action photography, Topps still occasionally used artwork to depict action on a handful of cards.
+Starting in 1960 a few cards showed true game action, but the photographs were either in black and white or hand tinted color; these cards were primarily highlights from the World Series.
 In addition to basic cards of individual players, Topps sets commonly include cards for special themes, the 1974 tribute to Hank Aaron as he was about to break Babe Ruth's career home run record being one example.
 The 1972 set finally included color photographs, which were used for special "In Action" cards of selected star players.
 Thereafter, Topps began simply mixing game photography with posed shots in its sets.

 Baseball artist Dick Perez was commissioned to paint art cards for Topps beginning in 2006.
 His art card series include Turkey Red and Allen & Ginter.

 When used for the cards of individual players, some of the early action photography had awkward results.
-The photos were sometimes out of focus or included several players, making it difficult to pick out the player who was supposed to be featured on the card.
-In a few cases, a misidentification meant that the player didn't even appear in the picture.
-These problems diminished as Topps's selection of photographs gradually improved.
+The photographs were sometimes out of focus or included several players, making it difficult to pick out the player who was supposed to be featured on the card.
+In a few cases, a misidentification meant that the player did not even appear in the picture.
+These problems diminished as Topps' selection of photographs gradually improved.

-Before statistics, biographical information, and commentary became the dominant element on the backs of cards, Topps also featured artwork there.
+Before statistics, biographical information and commentary became the dominant element on the backs of cards, Topps also featured artwork there.
 This primarily involved using various types of cartoons drawn by its stable of artists.
 These appeared on card backs as late as 1982, but gradually declined in the prominence of their placement and the proportion of cards on which they appeared.
-In 1993, Topps finally managed again to incorporate a player photo on the back as well as the front of the card, after some competitors had been doing so for a number of years.
+In 1993, Topps finally managed again to incorporate player photographs on the backs as well as on the fronts of the cards, after some competitors had been doing so for a number of years.